 When it comes to award winning competition BBQ there’s one thing pitmasters have in common – their smokers.
 For the best smokers to win your next BBQ cookoff see below to see what the pros use.

 We’d all love to barbecue at the highest level, similar to that of the competitors we so often hear about.
 Their recipes for success include many factors, and the equipment used can be high amongst those.
 The best part is that some of the heavyweight pitmasters have taken their expertise and translated it into equipment you can use to compete, or just knock the socks off your friends and family with home barbecue.

 In addition to looking at the products designed by competitors, we know you will want to learn about products that are actually designed for home, but show up in the tents of successful competitive barbecue pitmasters.
+You can see our top picks for at home use smokers here.
 We’ll also add thoughts on the differences between approach and goals for home barbecue and competition.

 You can’t help but notice all these competition level units are big and solid with excellent capacity.
 Lang is no exception.
 US made; Lang has built a great repertoire of famous users from top place competitive pitmasters to restaurant pros to celebrities.
 Their success gives you a great idea of how effective these smokers are at their job.